Advanced Clinical Practice

 Evidence the sustainability of clinically enhanced pharmacists in future workforce planning and justify implementation of new roles into core business.

-Whilst working on site as an Urgent Care Pharmacist each trainee will undertake 12 months of training of a three-year Advanced Clinical Practice programme at Level 7 (masters).
-The modules encompass the broad themes of non-medical prescribing, advanced patient assessment, clinical decision making and diagnostics.
-Learning will be aligned to the West Midlands and National Advanced Practice programmes.
+Whilst working on site as an Urgent Care Pharmacist each trainee will undertake 18-months of training of a three-year Advanced Clinical Practice programme at Level 7 (masters).
+The modules encompass the broad themes of non-medical prescribing, advanced patient assessment, clinical diagnostics and clinical reasoning.
+Learning will be aligned to the multi-professional framework for advanced clinical practice in England.
 In addition, clinical supervision will be provided by allocated medical practitioners and educational supervision provided by an experience pharmacist mentor at each site.